 - Neatly-kept evergreen hedges & green, grassy lawn

-- Autumnal wreaths with sunflowers, wheat, and tan-coloured grasses
+- Autumnal wreath on the front door with sunflowers, wheat, and autumn leaves

 - Red wagons, corn stalks, and even a scarecrow

 There are so many easy seasonal ways to build curb appeal to create a fantastic first impression.
 Read on to learn more about building curb appeal during the autumn months.